dixonhow8/classification-challenge/README.md

 1. **Compare Performance:**
    - In a markdown cell, answer the following questions:
      - Which model performed better?
-     - How does that compare to your initial prediction?
+     - How does that compare to my initial prediction?

 ## Author